gatsbyjs/gatsby/docs/docs/reference/built-in-components/gatsby-slice.md

 }
 ```

-## Restrictions on using `Slice`
+## Restrictions on using `<Slice>` placeholder

 ### Nested Slices

-Gatsby does not support nested Slices.
-This means if you have a high level `<Layout>` component as a slice, other Slices cannot exist within that `<Layout>` component anywhere in the tree.
+Gatsby does not support nested Slice placeholders.
+This means if you have a high level `<Layout>` component as a slice template, other Slice placeholders cannot exist within that `<Layout>` component anywhere in the tree.

 ### Contexts

-Slices do not inherit contexts from their parent components.
-If a context is needed, it's provider can either be added to [`wrapRootElement`](/docs/reference/config-files/gatsby-browser/#wrapRootElement) or it's value can be passed directly to the Slice (as long is it follows restrictions for [other props](#others))
+Slice placeholders do not inherit contexts from their parent components.
+If a context is needed, its provider can either be added to [`wrapRootElement`](/docs/reference/config-files/gatsby-browser/#wrapRootElement) or its value can be passed directly to the Slice template (as long is it follows restrictions for [other props](#others))

 ```js
 export function MyImage() {